semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ```

 You can find the exact `sem connect` command, which includes your current
-organization's name and access token, by invoking the CLI widget in the top-right
+organization's name and access token, by selecting the CLI widget in the top-right
 corner of any screen on Semaphore.

 Your access token is always available, and revokable, on your [account